 The easiest way to speed up your recovery is to keep your knee swelling down.Â We recommend frequent icing 3 times per day for the first 7 to 10 days after surgery.Â You only need 10 to 15 minutes each time.Â A light compression sleeve or ace wrap is also helpful for the first few days.Â It is always best to elevate your leg when resting.

-Start some gentle heel slides and quadriceps isometric exercises on post op day one.
+Start some gentle heel slides and quadriceps isometric exercises on post-op day 1.
 Start with 10 to 20 reps each session.Â Do these exercises 3 times per day until you see your physical therapist.Â You can also start light stationary cycling without resistance within a few days of your surgery.

 2. Restore Your Range of Motion